 Recently, more and more businesses have been using virtual worlds for training and education purposes.
-This is because virtual worlds provide a realistic environment in which employees can learn new skills or improve on old ones.
+They provide a real-life photorealistic environment in which employees can learn new skills or improve on old ones.
 Businesses are now using virtual worlds for employee training, and this number is only going to grow in the years to come.
-In a virtual world, employees can learn new skills and practice using them in a risk-free setting.
-Managers can also create custom scenarios to help employees better understand how to react in difficult situations.
-The virtual world is an excellent training tool for businesses of all sizes.
+Employees can learn new skills and practice using them in a risk-free setting.
+Managers can also create custom scenarios to help employees better understand how to react in difficult situations and this is an excellent training tool for businesses of all sizes.

-A virtual world creates a real-life education and/or training scenario.
-There is no limit to the variety of real-life photorealistic simulations you can create, therefore there is no limit of potentiation scenarios.
-Education scenarios can be built to teach concepts, problems or issues found in real life.
-The limits are only set by the virtual world’s capability to recreate realism.
-The use of virtual worlds in education has grown exponentially in recent years as the technology has become more sophisticated and user-friendly.
-The potential for virtual worlds to enhance education is vast and the possibilities are only limited by our imagination.
+Virtual worlds creates a real-life education and/or training scenario.
+There is no limit to the variety of real-life photorealistic simulations you can create, therefore there is no limit to potentiation scenarios.
+Education scenarios can be built to teach concepts, problems, or issues found in real life.
+The limits are only set by the virtual worlds capability to recreate realism.
+The use of virtual worlds in education has grown exponentially in recent years as technology has become more sophisticated and user-friendly.
+The potential to enhance education is vast and the possibilities are only limited by our imagination.

-Virtual worlds can provide learners with an immersive and interactive experience that can enhance their learning outcomes.
-In a virtual world, learners can explore real-life scenarios and problems, giving them relevance and motivation for learning.
+A real-life photorealistic environment can provide learners with an immersive and interactive experience that can enhance their learning outcomes.
+Learners can explore real-life scenarios and problems, giving them relevance and motivation for learning.
 Additionally, virtual worlds can be designed to be familiar and user-friendly, making it easier for learners to engage with the content.
 By providing a real-life connection to the learning task, virtual worlds can promote student learning in an authentic and meaningful way.

-NOTE: In a virtual world, it is common practice not to animate legs.
+NOTE: It is common practice not to animate legs.
 This is because legs are generally not visible to other users, and they can add a significant amount of complexity to animations.